sora-xor/sora-docs/src/ceres/token-locker.md

 # Ceres Token Locker

-The [Ceres Token Locker](https://dapps.cerestoken.io/token_locker) is a decentralized application that gives project teams the ability to lock their team/marketing/other tokens for some period in order to ensure investors that those tokens will not be sold.
+The [Ceres Token Locker](https://dapps.cerestoken.io/token_locker) is a decentralized application that gives project teams the ability to lock their team/marketing/other tokens for pre-determined periods to ensure investors that those tokens will not be sold.